tunacinsoy/dsa-practices/Network/Docker.md

 ```
 ---

-> [!NOTE] Where Are the Logs of Containers Stored?
 > **Note:** The logs of containers are stored in directory: `/var/lib/docker/containers/<container_id>/<container_id>-json.log` ' if the log driver is `json-file` configured in `/etc/docker/daemon.json`.
 Since containers are ephemeral and once they are deleted, all of its files are also deleted, we need to store the logs in some other place, and it could be splunk, awslogs, gcplogs etc.

 ```bash